 In a typical 12-volt automotive system, this type of load dump situation is not uncommon.
 It can arise from corroded or loose battery cables, for example, becoming continually connected and disconnected during the shock and vibration of driving.
 Jump starting can also cause overvoltage conditions to occur due to transient loading as the cables are connected and disconnected while the vehicle is running.
-Overshoot and undershoot are not uncommon with any power electronics system when a transient load is applied and removed the response time to return to closed-loop control will depend on the feedback loop response of the system.
+Overshoot and undershoot are not uncommon with any power electronics system; when a transient load is applied and removed, the response time to return to closed-loop control will depend on the feedback loop response of the system.
 The difference in an automotive system is the amount of energy available during this recovery time can be extremely destructive if not clamped.

 Automotive requirements for TVS devices

 Makers of OEM automotive electronic systems, as well as aftermarket systems, must consider the presence of less-than-desirable electrical conditions that they will be using for primary power.
-Additionally, any electrification of transportation systems will have similar use-case conditions which must be protected against.
+Additionally, any electrification of transportation systems will have similar use-case conditions, which must be protected against.
 Figure 3 provides an overview of the most common fault conditions and resulting waveforms present in the automotive electrical system environment.

-The “closer in” the electrical system is to the battery, alternator, fuse block (wiring distribution systems), the higher the magnitude of the transient condition.
+The “closer in” the electrical system is to the battery, alternator, and fuse block (wiring distribution systems), the higher the magnitude of the transient condition.
 The solution to these conditions that are present in the vehicle systems are semiconductor TVS devices.
 Transient voltage suppressor devices are essentially specialized Zener diodes optimized to clamp voltages.
 However, it’s not used for regulation, as with a regular Zener diode, but is designed to convert transient electrical energy to transient thermal energy.
-TVS devices are often used to assure that voltage overshoots do not exceed prescribed levels.
+TVS devices are often used to ensure that voltage overshoots do not exceed prescribed levels.
 Also important is the application of TVS devices to protect against fast, high-voltage transients induced by lightning strikes and other external voltage disturbances.

 Figure 4 shows a typical TVS application.
-During a transient or surge event, a TVS device will clamp the voltage to a safe level that the rest of the electrical system can safely deal with, while also shunting the energy long enough to current-limit the source, or in some cases clamping until an electronic circuit breaker or fuse can open, to prevent further damage.
+During a transient or surge event, a TVS device will clamp the voltage to a safe level that the rest of the electrical system can safely deal with while also shunting the energy long enough to current-limit the source or, in some cases clamping until an electronic circuit breaker or fuse can open, to prevent further damage.
 Load dump TVS devices can withstand very high peak power – up to 6.6 KW – making them essential for automotive load dump applications.

 Automotive protection standards and company-specific requirements